MikeGawi/ePiframe/README.md

 ### Frame

-You can use any photo frame for Your ePiframe and cut the back to make place for the display connector and glue Raspberry Pi with HAT on to it.
-Also a good passe-partout piece should frame Your display and cover all unwanted elements.
+you can use any photo frame for your ePiframe and cut the back to make place for the display connector and glue Raspberry Pi with HAT on to it.
+Also a good passe-partout piece should frame your display and cover all unwanted elements.

-Or You can 3D print a nice standing frame back with case for Your Raspberry Pi and even passe-partout and assemble it with bought photo frame like I did here:
+Or you can 3D print a nice standing frame back with case for your Raspberry Pi and even passe-partout and assemble it with bought photo frame like I did here:

 |<img src="https://github.com/MikeGawi/ePiframe/blob/master/assets/frame1.jpg" width="500"/>|
 |:--:|